14 May 2018 The First Exhibition of My Sculptures

 From then on, I gained an entirely new perspective on life.
 I vowed to achieve an indomitable state of life, not to be swayed by changing circumstances and to lead a fulfilled life on my sister’s behalf.
 Looking back, her death gave me a chance to awaken to my true mission in life.
 As I became more aware of my own mission, my career path also seemed to open up.
 In 2010, I was able to hold an exhibition of my own artwork in Singapore and other countries.

 As an artist, I feel that we can create art by infusing our spirit in the things that surround us.
-My artwork has been referred to as a new type of art that conveys messages to society through designs that are cute and casual.
+My artwork conveys messages to society through designs that are cute and casual.
 Based on the joy of practising this faith, I will continue to advance on the path of happiness together with my sister, whose image remains in my heart, while sharing my experience with as many people as possible.

 (Reference from December 2014 issue of SGI Graphics)